 “The rational mind is a faithful servant, and the intuitive mind is a sacred gift.
 We have created a society that honors the servant and has forgotten the gift.”
 (Albert Einstein)

 While an approach from the right hemisphere of the brain mainly emphasizes the qualitative aspects of a learn/work environment.
 The soft psychological and social approach.
 (How does the learn/work environment affect you?)
+A so-called right-brain mode of perception that sometimes is referred to as the “intelligence of the heart”.
 It is neither one nor the other.
 It is about your balance of both the left and right hemispheres.

 Creating a learn/work environment is both a logical and emotional one.
 The rule of balancing the logical mind with the emotional heart.
 Left brain logic and right brain desire.
 Getting what you need vs. getting what you desire.
-Needs are boring; desires are what makes life worth living.
+Needs are boring; desires are what make life worth living.
+Polarity allows movement to take place, attraction and repulsion that sparks evolution.

 What would happen if people brought their hearts to work, as well as their professional skills?